Promise followed by drop-off, Flyers' 2023-24 season ends on final day

 • A big storyline heading into the offseason will be the Flyers' league-worst power play.
 The issues on the man advantage preceded assistant coach Rocky Thompson, who oversees the units and is in his second season.

-But the Flyers' inability to seldom swing momentum on the power play cost them dearly.
+But the Flyers' inability to swing momentum on the power play cost them dearly.

 • An interesting offseason now begins for the Flyers, who need to decipher what the next steps are in their rebuild.